MrudulaDevarakonda/Crew-Scheduling-Brute-Force-Python/README.md

 ### Objectives:
 The objective is to assign the crews to the cities to handle the incidents as quickly as possible using the Brute-Force method.
 We will consider two different scenarios, i.e., we will create two models, one for each of the problems below:

 a.
-Identify an assignment of crews to cities that minimizes the sum of the repair times, given by sum(Gc/Xc)
+Identify an assignment of crews to cities that minimizes the sum of the repair times, given by sum(Gc/Xc) where c belongs to the list of three cities considered for this problem.

 b.
-Identify an assignment of crews to cities that minimizes the maximum repair time among all cities in C, given by max(Gc/Xc).
+Identify an assignment of crews to cities that minimizes the maximum repair time among all cities in C, given by max(Gc/Xc) where c belongs to the list of three cities considered for this problem.

 ### Constraints
 The solutions for both problems should satisfy the following constraints: